SPAX Q1 2022 Commentary & Outlook

-The Robinson Alternative Yield Pre-Merger SPAC ETF (ticker: SPAX) recently completed its first full...
+The Robinson Alternative Yield Pre-Merger SPAC ETF (ticker: SPAX) completed its third full quarter....

 The Robinson Alternative Yield Pre-Merger SPAC ETF (ticker: SPAX) completed its first full year.
 The Fund returned 0.22% for the second quarter of 2022 on a price basis and 2.49% for its first full year; it returned a negative 0.06% on a net asset value basis for the quarter and 2.30% for the year.
 Following is the Q2 2022 and trailing 1-Year attribution analysis for the Fund’s NAV return relative to its benchmark index (Bloomberg 1-3 Year Govt/Credit Bond Index), as well as other alternative yield strategies:

 The total expense ratio for the Fund is 0.85%.
 The net expense ratio is 0.50%, based on a contractual waiver until 12/19/2022.

 The performance data quoted above represents past performance.
 Past performance does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor’s shares, when sold or redeemed, may be worth more or less than their original cost and current performance may be lower or higher than the performance quoted above.
 Performance current to the most recent month-end can be found here.

 The Fund invests exclusively in pre-merger Special Purpose Acquisition Companies (SPACs) because that is the only time in a SPAC’s life in which it behaves similar to a bond.
 In fact, SPAX remains the only ETF that has specifically hard-coded into its prospectus that it intends to exit any SPAC prior to the completion of a merger.
 The intent of the Fund is to provide a higher yielding and less volatile alternative to traditional fixed income and/or other low volatility alternative yield strategies.